xanderrrrrr/React-Edit-User-Pref/README.md

 # React-Edit-User-Pref
-This is to reactify the ability to edit particular user preferences in WF
+This is to reactify the ability to edit particular user preferences in WF so you do not have to reset all your user preferences and instead can delete the filter/view/grouping causing the issue

 # The dashboard in question:
 [Here](https://xandercanedo.my.workfront.com/dashboard/view?ID=5fa0943103c33dbda24582c6aabd7c9a)